 Joshua Farley is an ecological economist and Professor in Community Development & Applied Economics and Public Administration.
-He has previously served as program director at the School for Field Studies, Centre for Rainforest Studies, as Executive Director of the University of Maryland International Institute for Ecological Economics, and as adjunct faculty and licensed examiner at the University of the West Indies, Cave Hill.
-He recently returned from a Fulbright fellowship in Brazil, where he served as visiting professor at the Federal Universities of Santa Catarina (UFSC) and Bahia (UFBA); and as President of the International Society for Ecological Economics.
+He has previously served as program director at the School for Field Studies, Centre for Rainforest Studies; as Executive Director of the University of Maryland International Institute for Ecological Economics; as adjunct faculty and licensed examiner at the University of the West Indies, Cave Hill; as Fulbright fellow and visiting professor at the Federal Universities of Santa Catarina (UFSC) and Bahia (UFBA); and as President of the International Society for Ecological Economics.

 PUBLICATIONS & OTHER WORKS

 Cultural evolution, multi-level selection, and institutions for cooperation

 Contributors: Joshua Farley, John Gowdy, and Stephen Marshall In: Sustainable Wellbeing futures: a research and action agenda for ecological economics.
 Edward Elgar Publishing.
 2020.

 The Economics of Valuing Ecosystem Services and Biodiversity.

 Pascual, U. and R. Muradian (coordinating lead authors), L. Brander, E. Gomez-Baggethun, B. Martin-Lopez, and M. Verma (lead authors), P. Armsworth, M. Christie, H. Cornelissen, F. Eppink, J. Farley, J. Loomis, L. Pearson, C. Perrings, S. Polasky (contributing authors)

 Adapting Institutions for Life in a Full World

 Costanza, R., J. Farley, and I. Kubiszewski (2010).
 In E. Assadourian (project director), L. Starke, and L. Mastny, editors.
 2010 State of the World: Transforming Cultures.
 New York.
 Conference Proceedings